 Amazon’s Fire TV streaming devices have been quite popular in the UK, dating back to the launch of the first Fire TV box, back in 2014 – and for good reason.

-With most of the major UK streaming apps available for the Fire TV, and a friendly interface, it’s an improved replacement to the often slow-and-limited “Smart TV” interfaces.
+With most of the major UK streaming apps available for the Fire TV, and a friendly interface, it’s an improved replacement to the often slow and limited “Smart TV” interfaces.
 (The Fire TV’s main competition at this point are the Roku streaming devices – see my reviews here).

 Then there’s also the Amazon Fire TV Cube (3rd Gen) which is a pricier product that combines the Fire TV with an Echo device (see my review of it here).

-The four sticks are all quite capable, affordable, and – somewhat surprisingly – quite similar in their specs – except for the 4K Max, which is a bit higher end.
+The four sticks are all quite capable, affordable, and – somewhat surprisingly – quite similar in their specs, except for the 4K Max, which is a bit higher-end.

 To help you decide – here’s a full comparison of the specs (We did not include the Fire TV Cube in this comparison, because its target audience is a bit different – and it’s pricier).